aaronsharma/SEGP/Portfolio/Evaluation & Conclusion.md

 - Develop a database that can track the users usage over the long term -TICK
 - Create fun, instant interactive graphics so the user gets instant gratification and feedback -on paper, TICK!

 This project pretty much meets all its objectives.
 Yes the project itself is very much in demo form, and whilst we did develop database schema that would work, we just couldn't hook it up even with the help of uber TA Marceli.
 Yet we were tantalisingly close, and we had well established plans for development.
 It shouldn't have taken too much time to have solved these issues.
-What is certain, is that if we could have met up (an impracticality with one of teh team living with a shielder, and so unable to meet in person indoors - this time of year not being condusive to working outside) we would have achieved all the objectives.
+What is certain, is that if we could have met up (an impracticality with one of the team living with a shielder, and so unable to meet in person indoors - this time of year not being conducive to working outside) we would have achieved all the objectives.
 We were one decent sprint, probably over a couple of days, away from completion.
 Unfortunately we never managed a sprint of more than a day, due to demands from elsewhere on the course.
 All of us had required extensions on other coding units (including longer extensions due to extenuating circumstances) and this fed in to the scheduling of this project.
 A sprint over a couple of days, with no other units requiring our time, would have been ideal.
 It is maybe the hardest part of applying Agile to university - in the real world we would have been solely focussed on this project.
 Looking at where we have come from, and what we have learned as a team, by our measure we are a success.
 We modelled, designed, applied, coded and never became so entrenched in a viewpoint that we couldn't pivot or adapt.
-We may not save the world this time - but with the skillsets we aquired, who isn't to say we won't in the future!
+We may not save the world this time - but with the skill sets we acquired, who isn't to say we won't in the future!

 #### 6. Discussion of Social and Ethical implications